The insider advice on this page is from one of Wendy’s Trusted Travel Experts for China: Mei Zhang of WildChina.

 Restaurant the locals love

-Even the simplest corner cafés in China serve amazing dishes, but one of my favorites is Ding Tai Feng, a Taiwanese restaurant with locations in Beijing and Shanghai (it also has a growing number of outlets in the U.S.).
+Even the simplest corner cafés in China serve amazing food, but one of my favorites is Ding Tai Feng, a Taiwanese chain with locations in most of China’s major cities (it also has a growing number of outlets in the U.S.).
 Ding Tai Feng specializes in small dumplings, but all the food is meticulously prepared (you can watch the chef in action through a glass wall) and consistently excellent.
 The most famous dish is tese xiaolongbao, bite-size dumplings cooked in a bamboo steamer; the chicken soup with noodles is another specialty.

 Meals worth the splurge

 Prime picnic spot

 The Great Wall.
-We’ll send you with a guide who will carry a picnic lunch from the Kempinski Hotel German Bakery.
+We’ll send you with a guide who will carry a picnic lunch from a local bakery.
 Spread a blanket on a watchtower away from the crowds and prepare to be amazed by the views.

 What to See and Do

 The Yangtze River cruise became popular in the 1970s when China lacked even basic accommodations and restaurants.
 Today, China has developed beautiful lodges in remote mountain reaches, and there are fine restaurants even in small towns.
 Spending even just three days with hundreds of other Western travelers over forgettable buffets is a complete waste of time when you could be sipping tea with a Bai ethnic family and learning more about their lives and culture, or staying in a luxury lodge in a remote and fascinating region.